How To Read Chord Charts In 7 Easy Steps

 Because of the way they are designed.
 When viewing someone playing guitar, the fretboard (where the chords are played) is horizontal.
 When looking at chord charts, the guitar is facing vertical, as in the picture to the right.

 This is confusing because this is not how the guitar is played.
 When the guitar is facing upward, the horizontal lines represent the frets (where the chord is played) and the vertical lines represent the guitar strings.
 This is the opposite of reading guitar tabs.

 Is reading chord charts necessary?

-If your a serious player…..Yes!!
+If you’re a serious player…..Yes!!
 If you just want to mess around on the guitar than no. Reading chord charts is important because it might appear in your favorite book of songs and if you don’t know how to read them, you won’t be able to play them.
 If you do know how to read them, you can add that to your toolbox of guitar skills.
-Which will separate you from the average self taught guitar player.
+This will separate you from the average self-taught guitar player.

 Guitar chord charts in more detail.

 If you look at the chord charts above and you imagine that the guitar is facing upward (as in the picture) You will see a few different things.
 The black dots (with the numbers inside) represent where the fingers are to be placed & what fingers to use.
 The white dots represent which strings are open (played but with no finger put down) & the X’s represent strings that are muted (notes not sounded out)

 With this information in hand, we can clearly see that to form the E chord, we place our 2nd and 3rd finger on the 5th and 4th string on the 2nd fret & the first finger on the third string first fret.
 For the A chord, we simply put our 1st, 2nd and 3rd fingers on the 2nd, 3rd and 4th strings on the 2nd fret.